 Jessica K. Campos, M.D., Executive Director

-Dr. Campos is a research fellow for the Department of Neurosurgery at Johns Hopkins University School of Medicine.
-Her focus is clinical outcomes research in cerebrovascular patients.
+Dr. Campos is a postdoctoral researcher with plans to begin her neurosurgical residency at the University of California, Irvine.
+Since completing her research fellowship for the Department of Neurosurgery at Johns Hopkins University School of Medicine, she has focused on clinical outcomes research in cerebrovascular patients.
 Her passion for research is matched only by her desire to improve and advance the care of stroke patients.
-She plans to fulfill her dreams of caring for these complex patients by applying to a career in neurosurgery in the upcoming neurosurgical match.
+She plans to fulfill her dreams of caring for these complex patients throughout her neurosurgical career.

 Born and raised in Chicago, Illinois, she started her formal education at Vanderbilt University where she studied chemical and biomolecular engineering and earned her Bachelor of Engineering with a focus in biotechnology.
 Dr. Campos went on to complete her medical school education at Loyola University Chicago.
 While at Loyola, she cultivated a deep appreciation for neurosurgery and her passion for research continued with projects in both the Departments of Surgery and Neurological Surgery.

 Her current research centers on the clinical outcomes and technical nuances of endovascular treatment of cerebral aneurysms, emergent large vessel occlusions, and vascular malformations.
 In these efforts, Dr. Campos strives to enhance the understanding of novel and available treatment modalities within the field of cerebrovascular neurosurgery for patients and physicians.